 Andreas Bakkerud moved to EKS Audi Sport for the 2018 World RX season

-Hoonigan Racing Division left World RX in 2018 but Bakkerud easliy found a new team.
+Hoonigan Racing Division left World RX in 2018 but Bakkerud easily found a new team.
 He joined Mattias Ekstrom in his private team supported by Audi Sport.
-His new race car is an Audi S1 EKS RX quattro.
+His new race car was the #13 Audi S1 EKS RX quattro.

 The season was marked by a domination of Johan Kristoffersson, who won eleven out of twelve rounds.
 Bakkerud and his team boss Mattias Ekstrom fought for the second place in the championship until the last round.
 In the end, Ekstrom finished second in the championship, Bakkerud was third.

 In 2019, Ekstrom's team left the championship but Andreas stayed in an Audi S1, driving for Monster Energy RX Cartel team.
 He scored his seventh World RX victory in the seventh round in Canada.
 He was in the fight for the championship title until the very end.
 In a dramatic and controversial finale in South Africa, he had an incident with main rival Timmy Hansen.
 They finished tied in the points but Hansen took the title with more wins on his account.

 To provide the best experiences, we use technologies like cookies to store and/or access device information.
 Consenting to these technologies will allow us to process data such as browsing behavior or unique IDs on this site.
 Not consenting or withdrawing consent, may adversely affect certain features and functions.